bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 - The 511.org API *only* works with HTTPS.
 - The API *only* gives me gzipped JSON.
 I need to decompress this on the device.
 - I need to do this on an embedded device.
 I'm using a Pi Pico2W, simply because that's the bullshit I'm currently on.

+## Previous work and initial steps

+I started this project with just a Raspberry Pi Pico (with Ethernet) simply as a proof of concept that it's possible to pull arrival data in an embedded device.
+[Some reddit user](https://www.reddit.com/r/sanfrancisco/comments/16x7zi4/made_a_next_muni_timer_with_a_few_other_handy/) built something similar with an ESP-32, but was confounded by the fact that 511.org only works with HTTPS, and the API only returns gzipped JSON.
+The solution for that project was to build a Node app to download and decompress the data.
+This is not an ideal solution.

+There is [another project that does something like this](https://github.com/mmichon/esp-nextbus-mini/tree/master), using an ESP-8266.
+This project does not ping the 511.org API directly, but simply downloads data from [nextbus](http://nextbus.com/).
+Again, the two key problems are not addressed.
+This uses a second server, and doesn't interact with the 'ground truth' of the actual API data.
+Also the display on both of the above devices is really small.

+The ideal solution should work even if there are only two computers left on the planet -- the 511.org server, and this device.
+This means solving the problems of getting data over HTTPS and decompressing the JSON file.
+I should also use a _good_ display for this, because I really hate how small those little I₂C displays are.

+To solve these problems, I picked up a Pi Pico board with an Ethernet module tacked on.
+In my real job I've found this to be a great way to get data off a network, and the Pico should have more than enough RAM to store the decompressed JSON as well as a screenbuffer or two.
+The Pico with Ethernet board allowed me to move over to a PicoW board in the future, giving me WiFi connectivity.

 ## Problem 1: HTTPS and Decompressing JSON